 When it comes to yoga bottoms, there can be a pretty even distribution of garments.
 Go to a yoga class, and you will likely see yoga shorts and capris, as well as the more classic yoga leggings or pants.
 Each has its benefits, and each might be a good fit for different yoga situations.
 The important thing is to match the gear with the activity and make sure you are using the right bottoms for the right situation.

 - Type of Yoga.
 The type of yoga you do can make a difference on the gear that you want to use.
+Since there are really 11 different types of yoga practiced in North America, the term can really mean different things to different people.
 If you are doing hot yoga classes where the temperature could easily exceed 95 degrees, you might want to opt for shorts that allow your legs to easily breathe.
 Go to a vinyasa class, and you will largely see longer leggings or capris being worn.
 The 3/4 capri pants are a popular option, because they provide good coverage but do not interfere with your feet (you do yoga barefoot).

 - Fit.
 Perhaps the most important, don’t compromise on fit.
 Making sure you are working out in clothing that is comfortable is important regardless of the sport.
 Yoga is no different.
 Personal preference comes into play here, as some people prefer tighter clothing, others like to err a little on the loose side.
 We tend to advise folks to go the loose and comfortable route, but firm enough to provide support and hold everything together.
 Too loose, and things will bunch up which is not good in yoga.
 If you order something and the fit is off, send it back and get it right.
 You will use a garment way more if it fits.